 As with every procedure, there are some risks associated with gamma knife.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your doctor to explain how these risks apply to you.

-These are the unwanted but mostly temporary effects you may get after having the treatment.
+These are the unwanted but mostly temporary affects you may get after having your treatment.

 Gamma knife treatment usually has few side-effects because it only targets the affected area.